The space now occupied by the Purdue Latino Cultural Center is slated to become a fraternity parking lot.

 The LCC’s current space offers a library, kitchen, lounge, computer lab and study rooms.

-Renovations of the new house are scheduled to be complete in May.
-The current center will be torn down and the parking lot put in its place this summer.
+Renovations of the new house are scheduled to be complete next May.
+The current center will be torn down and the parking lot put in its place sometime within the next two years.